damian-krychowski/simple-cache/README.md

 .WithSortedIndex(cat => cat.WorstEnemy.Age, cat=> cat.Name).Ascending()
 .BuildUp();
 ```
 The empty cache for cats was created.
-To creat a cache with some initial data:
+There is also a method to create the cache with some initial data:

 ```c#
 .BuildUp(new[]{ cat1, cat2, cat3});